AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Superconductivity.md

 ## Contents
 {:.no_toc}

-* ToC
+* Toc
 {:toc}

 ---

 ## Heisenberg's Problem

 How does the momentum space version differ from real space variational calculation?
+Is it a kind of tail in real space?

-## _When perturbations attack II_
+## _When Perturbations Attack II_

 Here we introduce..

+## Anderson's Domain Wall Picture

+## the BCS-BEC Crossover

+Real space form of the wavefunction